-Just off the coast of the Qatari capital lies a whole different proposition.
+But just off the coast of the Qatari capital lies a top destination that offers all of that and more.

-Big on comfort and lavishness, the resort strikes a great, Maldives-like first impression -- think golden sands, palm-thatched roofs and opulent rooms overlooking turquoise waters.
+Big on comfort and lavishness, Banana Island strikes a great, Maldives-like first impression with its palm-thatched roofs and opulent rooms overlooking the sea.

 There are 141 guest rooms, all decorated with Arabic designs.